 So 2532 is NOT compatible with 2732

-Virtually all 2532 you'll find are TI chips.
+Virtually all 2532 you will find are TI chips.
 Only very few manufacturers other than TI made 2532, everyone again followed Intel's lead to create the 2732.

 As far as I know, there is no TI 2732. (...but TI stopped the madness by adopting the Intel standard for all chips starting with the TI 2764 )